Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 I don't want my property manager.
 At this point, I trust my property manager enough.

 But sometimes just when you think you trust people, you get screwed.
-Sometimes they're tough right now, too.
+Times are tough right now, too.

 the most important aspect of the Section A business.
 Would you say that's the toughest part of the business?

 Like when it comes to finding the deal or managing it, would you say the managing is harder?
-You know, I found that finding deals
+You know, I've found that finding deals

-that are looking to buy the first deal, and I'm seeing lots of inventory on the market.
+that are looking to buy their first deal, and I'm seeing lots of inventory on the market.

 So I'm not